tonytvo/blog-generator/content/blog/emotional-intelligence-summary/index.md

 - IQ: cognitive intelligence, your ability to learn; a set of ability that doesn't change overtime (except in cases of traumatic injury)
 - EQ: emotional intelligence, your skills of being aware of your emotions and those of others along with managing your emotions and your relationships; a skill that you can learn.
 - personality: your temperament or style; a preference that is stable over a lifetime.
-- 8 statements/characteristics to define emotionally intelligent people
+- characteristics to define emotionally intelligent people
   - They listen and learn from criticism
   - They maintain a positive (solution mode) attitude to difficult situations
   - They manage anxiety, fear, anger and all emotions appropriately in all situations.